phonowell/genshin-impact-script/doc/update.md

 <!-- **Important: You need to reset your configuration file, a breaking change has been made in this version** -->

+- Added recording/replay feature
-- Added support for new characters and new skins
+- Added support for the new character `Kamisato Ayato`
+- Performance optimization and problem fixes